-Canada’s largest city is home to one of the world’s largest Pride celebrations featuring a whole month of festivities for the month of June, culminating in one of North America’s largest and most energetic Pride parades on the 23rd.
-Revellers will enjoy tonnes of live music, DJ dance parties, street fairs and a whole host of other community events throughout the month.
-Like many of the Pride celebrations around the world, Toronto’s Pride Week had its beginnings as a form of protest against government treatment of the LGBTQ+ community, after a series of Toronto bathhouse raids by the police in 1981.
-Since that time, it’s grown into a massively popular event that’s attended by police officials, politicians and local celebrities.
+Canada’s largest city is home to one of the world’s largest pride celebrations, featuring 10 days of live music, DJ dance parties, beer gardens, marches, a massive parade and all-round festivities that take up several blocks of the downtown core.
+Like many of the Pride celebrations around the world, Toronto’s Pride Week had its beginnings as a form of protest against government treatment of the LGBT community, after a series of Toronto bathhouse raids by the police in 1981.
+Since that time, it’s grown to an event that’s attended by police officials, politicians and local celebrities.

-Sydney’s Gay and Lesbian Mardi Gras used to run in early Spring but you can now catch it in June to coincide with Pride celebrations around the world.
-In addition to the main parade and party, the festivities also include live entertainment such as cabarets, comedy shows, quizzes, debates live music and theatrical performances.
-Like many other pride celebrations, Sydney’s started as a show of solidarity with other cities in response to the Stonewall riots in New York.
-For Sydneysiders, the celebration is more than just recognising sexual orientation — it also recognises a civil rights win for the general population; after several protestors were arrested and beaten in the original march in 1978, legislation was changed, removing a clause that allowed the arrests, and abolishing the requirement for permits for organised protests.
-Check out Urban Adventures’ Forbidden Sydney tour, which will give you a fabulous introduction to Sydney’s LGBQT+ legacy, from the gay governor whose conduct scandalised the British Empire to the bright lights of the gay strip on Oxford Street.
+Sydney’s Gay and Lesbian Mardi Gras runs in the early spring — coinciding with Mardi Gras celebrations around the globe.
+In addition to the main parade and party, the festivities also include live entertainment such as cabarets, comedy shows, live music and theatrical performances.
+Like many other pride celebrations, Sydney’s started as a show of solidarity with other cities in response to the Stonewall Riots in New York.
+For Sydneysiders, the celebration is more than just recognising sexual orientation — it also recognises a civil rights win for the general population; after several protestors were arrested and beaten in the original march in 1978, legislation was changed, removing the clause that allowed the arrests, and abolishing the requirement for permits for organised protests.

-Also known as ‘CSD’ for Christopher Street Day (where Berlin’s first Pride march took place), the Berlin Pride festival is another event held in memory of the Stonewall riots and will be held at the end of July.
-Since its beginnings in 1979, the festival has grown to be one of the biggest LGBTQ+ celebrations in Europe, and one of the biggest annual events in Berlin.
+Also called CSD for Christopher Street Day, the Berlin Pride festival is another event held in memory of the Stonewall riots (the riots took place on Christopher Street).
+Since its beginnings in 1979, the festival has grown to be one of the biggest LGBT celebrations in Europe, and one of the biggest events in Berlin.
 In addition to all the parties, there are also performances, exhibitions, lectures, films and concerts, all of it finishing off with a massive parade and rally.
-This year’s focus is on celebrating five of the city’s most famous LGBTQ+ residents of the past 100 years, including the Danish painter Lili Elbe, who was probably one of the first intersex people to have consented to undergo genital altering with the help of the Berlin Institute for Sexology.

-One of the newer Pride festivities is Tokyo’s Rainbow Week which usually takes place in April.
-Launched in 2012 (it’s worth noting that Pride parades have been taking place in Tokyo since way before there was an official festival), the event is intended to raise awareness of the LGBTQ+ lifestyle (often viewed as being only a part of Western culture).
+One of the newer Pride festivities is Tokyo’s Rainbow Week, which launched in 2012 (however, Pride parades have been taking place in Tokyo since long before there was an official festival).
+The event is intended to raise awareness of the LGBT lifestyle (often viewed as being only a part of Western culture).
 Homosexuality is not illegal in Japan, nor does it suffer from religious-based discrimination like in many Western countries; however, it’s often misunderstood amid the culture’s strong traditional family values.